-Epilepsy is a common, long-term brain condition where a person has repeated seizures, and is thought to affect about 3% of Australians.
+Epilepsy is a long-term brain condition where a person has repeated seizures.
+It is thought to affect about 3 in every 100 Australians.

 If you witness a seizure, you can go to Epilepsy Australia's seizure first aid resources.
 Seizures usually last 1 to 3 minutes.
-If someone has a seizure that lasts for more than 5 minutes, call an ambulance by ringing triple zero (000).
+If someone has a seizure that lasts for more than 5 minutes, call an ambulance on triple zero (000).